When I was learning React, I found it very challenging, and my eyes would glaze over any time I tried to learn it.

 }

-#How do I use React in my own app?
+How do I use React in my own app?

-Commonly, React is downloaded from npm using your package manager, but often requires some extra steps to get JSX to compile which is often done by babel.
+Commonly, React is downloaded from npm using your package manager, but often requires some extra steps to get JSX to compile, which is often done by Babel.
 I will not cover a minimal React setup here, but I will recommend a couple setups that make it easy for starting out.

-If you are trying to incorporate React into a legacy or existing project, then I encourage you to experiment in these starter kit environments first.
-It can be difficult to bolt on React to an existing environment in some ways and understanding the basics will help.
+IMPORTANT!
+If you are trying to incorporate React into a legacy or existing project, then I encourage you to not bring in any legacy baggage in your brain.
+Come into this with an open mind and just experiment in these starter kit environments first.

 I hope this helps you get started with React, let me know if you have any questions.